Introduction

 Early 1994 this camera, with a 4/31mm. lens, focusing down to 45cm. is introduced.
 The data back variant has a panorama-switch as well.

-This is a very special and very expensive camera, presented in 1994.
+This is a very special and was a very expensive camera, presented in 1994.
 It is the first Nikon camera with a Zoom-Nikkor 4/38mm.-7.8/105mm. with Vibration Reduction!
-This very nice camera, available with data back, panorama-switch and the possibility to image a measuring ´rod´ in each picture, has one disadvantage: it ´crams´ relatively expensive (2 x CR2 - 3V) batteries.
+This very nice camera, available with data back, including a panorama-switch and the possibility to capture a measuring ´rod´ in each picture, has one disadvantage: it ´crams´ relatively expensive (2 x CR123A - 3V) batteries.
 And it was listed at a price, higher than some contemporary Nikon SLR cameras!
 Due to its high price the camera wasn´t a success and disappeared rather quickly.
-An identical camera, without Vibration Reduction feature, but with data back and panorama-switch tried (in vain) to boost sales.
+An identical camera, without Vibration Reduction feature (Nikon Zoom 500), but with data back and panorama-switch tried (in vain) to boost sales.
+In some markets the camera was introduced as Nikon ZoomTouch 105VR (see above) and elsewhere as Nikon Zoom700VR (see below)!
+Only the QD(= data back)-versions of both cameras have the panorama-switch and measuring rod!
+Serial numbers of this rare camera started with 4xxxxxx (105VR) and 5xxxxxx (700VR).

 Nikon Zoom 60s